TASagent/TASagent.github.io/twitchBotFeatures/tts.md

 ### Supported TTS voices

 Users can set a custom voice that is used just for their TTS commands with `!set tts voice <ttsVoice>`.
 To hear a sample of any voice saying `!tts Hello, my name is <name>.
-This is a test *with emphasis* (and a whisper). rrrrrrrrrrrrrrrrrrrrrrrrrrrrrr`, simply click on corresponding name below.
+This is a test *with emphasis* (and a whisper). rrrrrrrrrrrrrrrrrrrrrrrrrrrrrr`, simply click play next to the corresponding name below.

 | Service | Name | Example |
 |---------|------|---------|